Woodstop/ArenaRegenerator/README.md

   - **Spectator Mode**: Players leaving the arena boundaries during a game can be moved to spectator mode.

-  - **Configurable Rules**: Set minimum/maximum players, game duration, lobby countdown, items and game mode on join, what blocks can be broken or placed, and damage prevention per arena.
+  - **Configurable Rules**: Set minimum/maximum players, game duration, lobby countdown, items and game mode on join, rewards for winners, what blocks can be broken or placed, and damage prevention per arena.

 * Interactive Signs:
   - Regenerate arenas on click with `[RegenArena]` signs